 - Once the water is boiling, cook eggs for 11 minutes.

 - Remove the pan from the burner.
-Place pan in sink and run cold water over the eggs until the water is no longer hot.
+Place pan in the sink and run cold water over the eggs until the water is no longer hot.

-- Let eggs cool in the water 30 minutes, then dry off and let cool to room temp.
+- Let eggs cool in the water for 30 minutes, then dry off and let cool to room temp.
 Refrigerate before peeling.